tybulut/lsmio/Developers.md

 https://github.com/tybulut/lsmio/pulls
 ```

-It is preferred that each PR is squashed and merged, but you can also keep your branch tidy by squashing last N commits:
+Each PR is expeted to be squashed before getting merged, but you can also keep your branch tidy by squashing last N commits:
 ```
 git log # count last N commits to merge git reset --soft HEAD~<N>
 git commit -a -m "<your message>"
 ```

-If something goes south when squashing messages in your local branch, you can revert it by:
+If something goes south when squashing commits in your local branch, you can revert it before committing by:
 ```
 git reset 'HEAD@{1}'
 ```